 Facilities and access

 The nearest public toilets and eating places are in Kyleakin (less than a mile / 1.6 km) away or over the Skye Bridge in Kyle of Lochalsh (1½ miles / 2.4 km) away.

+There's limited parking at the start of the trails, but plenty in Kyleakin village less than a mile (1.6 km) away.
 From the Skye Bridge go straight over the first roundabout and continue uphill.
 Almost immediately on your right you'll see parking for two or three cars and the start of the trails.